Indemnity Escrows and Other Payment Guarantees

 Other in rem guarantees

-There are cases in which the parties’ indemnification obligations can be secured by assets different from cash, often related but not within the scope of the transaction.
-The buyer will seek that the assets used to secure such indemnity payments are of greater value (whether collectively or individually) than the estimate amount of the indemnification amount agreed by the parties.
+In some cases, the parties’ indemnification obligations can be secured by assets different from cash, often related but not within the scope of the transaction.
+The buyer will seek that the assets used to secure such indemnity payments are of greater value (whether collectively or individually) than the estimate of the indemnification amount agreed by the parties.
 Assets that have an active trading market (such as equity of publicly traded companies) are also preferable.
 Assets that may provide immediate liquidity like real estate or privately held shares with dividend rights are also appealing.
 Assets used as guarantee can be owned by the indemnifying party or by a third party (usually related to the indemnifying party).
 However, involving a third party will necessarily increase the complexity of the negotiations and the execution.

 In the event of an indemnity claim, the indemnified party would be entitled to receive payment thereof whether by acquiring title to the collateral or by the amount derived from the execution and sale of such assets, as agreed by the parties.

-There are two main types of in rem guarantees, depending on whether the collateral is real estate or personal property, available to parties to an M&A transaction for securing their indemnification obligations.
+There are two main types of in rem guarantees, depending on whether the collateral is real estate or personal property, available to parties to an M&A transaction for securing their indemnification obligations: mortgages over real estate and pledges over stock or other personal property.
 These guarantees are typically required to be granted before notary public and registered before public registries to be valid and perfected, that is, enforceable on third parties.

 Parent guarantees and other personal guarantees granted by related parties